jlanga/smsk_popoolation/README.md

 3. Run the test dataset:

     ```sh
-    snakemake --use-conda -
+    snakemake --use-conda -c 8
     ```

 4. Modify the following files:

-    - `features.yaml`: the path to the genome reference, and the names of every chromosome to be processed.
+    - `config/features.yaml`: the path to the genome reference, and the names of every chromosome to be processed.

-    - `samples.tsv`: paths and library information of each of the samples.
+    - `config/samples.tsv`: paths and library information of each of the samples.

-    - `params.yml`: execution parameters of different tools.
+    - `config/params.yml`: execution parameters of different tools.

-    - `cluster.json`: memory limits for some of the steps-

 5. Execute the pipeline: